Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

 - 1 Tablespoon capers

-- about 1 to 2 Tablespoons chopped fresh dill
+- 1 to 2 Tablespoons chopped fresh dill, or to taste

 - salt and pepper to taste